simonpoole/beautified-JOSM-preset/README.md

 Building the actual preset files is done with gradle and should work on both unixy operating systems and windows, the build task will generate the variants in the `gen` directory.

-Building requires `xmlstarlet` and a perl installation, both shoule be on your path
+Building requires `xmlstarlet` and a perl installation, both should be on your path

 The PNG icons are currently assumed to be in icons/png, generating them from SVG requires `rsvg-convert` to be installed.
 Currently the `recolour`and `generatePngs`tasks need to executed, when appropriate, manually.